Stylianos Zlatanos

 About

-I am a PhD candidate in Economics at King’s Business School and a Research Associate at the Economic Statistics Centre of Excellence (ESCoE).
-My research uses time-series econometrics to study business cycle fluctuations and trace how macroeconomic risk builds during periods of economic stress.
+I am a PhD candidate in Economics at King’s Business School and a Research Associate at the Economic Statistics Centre of Excellence (ESCoE) .

 I am supervised by Prof. George Kapetanios and Prof. Francesca Monti .